Statecraft is one of those semi-obscure words I like. Merriam-Webster defines statecraft as “the art” of governing.

 As a writer, I must acknowledge that Peggy Noonan wrote the speech and the language in quotes is from a poem by John Gillespie Magee, Jr.

 This is one of the things generally missing from our dialogue today: great things, great ideas.
-Both the media and candidates are too often mired in the small, spun out in the trivial.
+Both the media and candidates are too often mired in the small.
 This keeps many away from the media and politics.
 Alienation, in turn, worsens the problem.

 Governor Jay Inslee ran a noble presidential campaign on a great idea — the need to defeat climate change.
 He dropped out after failing to penetrate the noise.
 As novelist Kurt Vonnegut would say, “So it goes.”